logzio/logz-docs/_source/logzio_collections/_log-sources/fluentd-windows.md

 logo:
   logofile: fluentd.svg
   orientation: vertical
-short-description: Fluentd is a DaemonSet that collects and sends logs to Logz.io.
+short-description: Fluentd is a DaemonSet that collects and sends logs from your Windows system to Logz.io.
 data-source: Fluentd - Windows logs
 data-for-product-source: Logs
 shipping-tags: